 Word Play Tricks

-The trick to using these mental shortcuts is by creating short, rhythmic little phrases that are thematically tied to the drinks you’re making.
+The trick to using these mental shortcuts is to create short, rhythmic little phrases that are thematically tied to the drinks you’re making.
 Then be sure the first letter in each word of the phrase is tied to a liquor or mixer.

 So a Cosmopolitan might be “The Cosmo is a Very Classy Liquor Choice.”